 Sauté the shallots and scallions until slightly softened, about 2 minutes, then add the red pepper flakes and garlic, cook another minute.
 Add the chopped collard greens and combine ingredients.

 Add the vegetable stock, cover and bring to a simmer until the greens are tender, about 30 minutes.
+Turn off heat and let rest and cool.

 Add the tomatoes and season with salt and freshly ground black pepper.